 - Particularly popular is coffee from the Ethiopian cultivation area Lekemti.

-- When the beans are dark enough, the pot is hand around so that everyone can enjoy the aroma.
+- When the beans are dark enough, during the coffee ceremony the pot is hand around so that everyone can enjoy the aroma.

-- The coffee is boiled on a small charcoal oven (Farnello) for about 30 min.
-But should not boil over.
+- Then the coffee is boiled on a small charcoal oven (Farnello) for about 30 min – but it should not boil over.

-- For cooling, the coffee is therefore poured 3-4 times into the small pot – and back again in the Jebena.
+- Now for cooling, the coffee is therefore poured 3-4 times into the small pot – and back again in the Jebena.

 - In parallel, on a piece of charcoal frankincense is fired in a separate container, so the fragrance fills the entire room.

-- After the coffee is finished, it is poured from 30 cm high into small delicate Porcelain cups (finjal) with a lot of sugar.
+- After the coffee is ready, it is poured from 30 cm high into small delicate Porcelain cups (finjal) with a lot of sugar.

 - With the coffee salted popcorn (Ebaba), sometimes also Crispbread (Kitcha) and nuts or fine sweet pastry is served.